bityoga/fabric_as_code/README.md

 hlf3 ansible_host=157.78.79.201 ansible_python_interpreter=/usr/bin/python3
 hlf4 ansible_host=157.190.65.188 ansible_python_interpreter=/usr/bin/python3
 ```
-- **!!!Required: Ensure that you have password less SSH for these host for the user root**
+- **!!!Required: Ensure that you have password less SSH for these host for a user.
+Later when you run the playbooks change the value for the playbooks with argument -u to the appropiate user that has passwordless SHH access to these machines**

 ## Setting up HLF
 Setting up of hyperledger fabric cluster requires the following steps.
 Creating the infrastructure with all dependencies installed and starting the hlf services in all the host machines.
 Finally, there is also mounting the glusterfs point.

+- **!!!In our case the user root has passwordless SSH access to all the remote machines.
+In your case, it its different, please change the value for the argument -u to the appropiate user.**

 - Playbook: `011.initialize_hosts.yml`
   - Execute: `ansible-playbook -v 011.initialize_hosts.yml -u root`